SabineZilde/Task-for-JrWebDev-Position/README.md

 ## mySQL database

-Import the database from file
+Import the database from file pineappledb_dump.sql